Administration for Community Living (ACL)

 The Administration on Community Living will seek to enhance and improve the broad range of supports that individuals may need to live with respect and dignity as full members of their communities.

 These support needs go well beyond health care and include the availability of appropriate housing, employment, education, meaningful relationships and social participation.

 Building on President Obama's Year of Community Living, the ACL will pursue improved opportunities for older Americans and people with disabilities to enjoy the fullest inclusion in the life of our nation.

-*This information is from an external source (Secretary Sebelius).
+(i)Source/Reference: Secretary Sebelius.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - The Americans with Disabilities Act and Prison Conditions : Thomas C. Weiss (2013/08/04)

 - 2 - Celebration of ADA 30th Anniversary All Year Long : Agency Office of Disability Employment Policy (2020/01/06)

 - 3 - Americans with Disabilities Act: ADA Faqs : U.S. ADA (2009/01/04)

 - 4 - ADA Title II: Public Transportation Information : U.S. Department of Justice (2009/01/04)